Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Conclusion Outlook

 Our ablation studies reveal a critical dichotomy between different generalization tasks.
 We found that the \ac{WD} task, which requires generalizing to unseen vocabulary, benefits most from the feature stability provided by \ac{RMS} normalization and \ac{BC} alignment.
 In contrast, the \ac{WI} task is dominated by the variance of unseen writers.
 This scenario demands the robustness of layer normalization with registers and the fine-grained discrimination enforced by the \ac{EC} objective.

-Looking forward, we acknowledge that this study is limited by the current dataset size.
+Looking forward, we acknowledge that this study is limited by current dataset availability.
 This constraint prevented the identification of a universal configuration capable of simultaneously handling both writing style variations and character distribution shifts.
 Future work should address this limitation by leveraging larger-scale datasets with more complex vocabularies to determine whether a unified architecture can bridge this gap.
-Finally, given its general design, the \ac{ECHWR} framework could potentially be useful for many other sequence recognition tasks beyond handwriting, such as acoustic speech recognition and optical character recognition.